pentateu/email-cloud-service/README.md

 # smtp cloud service
-responsible to receive email messages and store temporarily until retrieved by nodes.
+THis component is responsible to receive email messages, encrypt and store on IPFS until is retrieved by nodes or until expiration time.

-Messages are enrypted.
+## Features:
+### Receiving emails:
+1) Listens for emails
+1.1) Filter incomoing emails
+2) Encrypt Message
+3) Store message in IPFS

+### Clean-up expired folders Daemon
+Remove folders from local node (not from IPFS) that have expired.

 ## Initially Based on: github.com/flashmob/maildiranasaurus
+maildiranasaurus was a great starting point.

 # Mail Libraries
 https://github.com/flashmob